Why Is Disabled Sex Taboo?

 Changing the taboo

-Westgerd points out that, while sex is something that we are constantly talking about (as a quick look at the Escort Sweden forum will show you), we don’t really talk about it “in relations to individuals with disabilities”.
+Westgerd points out that, while sex is something that we are constantly talking about, we don’t really talk about it “in relations to individuals with disabilities”.

 It seems that the few times we do decide to talk about this topic, it is “more from a perverted or freak show-ish point of view.
 Having sex as a disabled person isn’t something that we talk about.
 Also, there are plenty of people who think that sex isn’t something that we do.”